 Finances and Student Support

-Neuroscience students receive tuition waivers as long as they are enrolled as full-time students and maintain satisfactory progress.
-The waivers include basic tuition (operating & tech fees) for Tier I graduate students.
+The tuition waivers include basic tuition (operating & tech fees) for graduate students.
 Students who are not residents of Washington State also receive waivers for the non-resident tuition portion, but are highly encouraged to establish residency after their first year.
-Students are usually only responsible for the student activity fees and the student UPASS which combined are approximately $320 per quarter.
+Students are usually only responsible for the student activity fees and the UPASS.

 NSF Graduate Fellowships